-- Vibrant and self-reliant communities in all parts of North Yorkshire, with local people and organisations working together to develop community libraries, community transport services and activities for all age groups. - Dementia friendly communities where people living with dementia and their families feel supported and confident and a part of their local area. - Improvements in technology in rural areas, for businesses and homes, and increased access to technology for children and young people from disadvantaged communities. - More opportunities for volunteering for people of all ages, and more people taking up these opportunities.
+- Vibrant and self-reliant communities in all parts of North Yorkshire, with local people and organisations working together to develop community libraries, community transport services and activities for all age groups. - Dementia friendly communities where people living with dementia and their families feel supported and confident and a part of their local area. - Recognition and provision for our military communities, veterans and their families' needs as part of their local health and care services. - Improvements in technology in rural areas, for businesses and homes, and increased access to technology for children and young people from disadvantaged communities. - More opportunities for volunteering for people of all ages, and more people taking up these opportunities. - A stronger link between work programmes across health and social care that make it clearer for people to see how things are connected, for example Stronger Communities, Living Well and local Transformation Board plans.

-Theme 2 - Start well
+Start well